 These communication systems were critical to the success of the lunar missions.
 They allowed for constant updates, vital telemetry, and the transmission of iconic images and voices from the Moon back to Earth.
 The design and operation of these systems were a testament to the technical ingenuity and foresight of the Apollo program engineers and technicians.

 If you’re fascinated by the technical aspects of the Lunar Module, you won’t want to miss our article on the often-overlooked yet crucial role of the Apollo Program’s tracking stations.
-Learn more in our feature: Tracking Stations of the Apollo Program.
+Learn more in our feature: Tracking Stations of the Apollo Program and How NASA’s Deep Space Network Enabled the Apollo Moon Landings: A Legacy of Communication Excellence.

 Weight Considerations